+The Rule for Adoption, Amendment and Repeal of Rules for the Interstate Insurance Product Regulation Commission ("Rulemaking Rule") defines the type of rulemaking and outlines the steps involved.
 The Compact publishes Uniform Standards under development on the Docket Developing Standards section of its insurancecompact.org website.
 The Compact publishes adopted Uniform Standards and supporting information including rulemaking history on the Record Adopted Standards section of the insurancecompact.org website.

-Prior to the initiation of rulemaking by the Management Committee for the consider of Uniform Standards, the Product Standards Committee (PSC) develops a recommendation for the consideration of a new or amended Uniform Standard.
+Prior to the initiation of rulemaking by the Management Committee for Uniform Standards, the Product Standards Committee (PSC) develops a recommendation for the consideration of a new or amended Uniform Standard.
 The PSC process does not generally fall under the Rulemaking Rule other than when it initiates Notice of Proposed Rulemaking under Section 103.